 (e) Emeritus Member: Any member in good standing for the fifty (50) preceding years will be granted status as an "Emeritus Member".
 Emeritus Members will no longer be required to pay membership dues.
 Emeritus Members retain a voting membership with full membership privleges except they are ineligible to serve on Association/Educational Foundation Boards.

-(f) Associate Member: Open to any graduate of a 2 or 4 year higher education program that applies within 1 year of the date of graduation.
+(f) Associate Member: Open to any graduate of a 2 or 4 year higher education program or recognized certificate program that applies within 1 year of the date of graduation or completion of recognized certificate program.
 The membership period is valid for 2 years.
 Associate members retain a voting membership with full membership priveleges except they are ineligible to serve in the positions of President, President-elect, Treasurer, Treasurer-elect or Secretary at the Association International Board or Chapter Board level.

 Section 2.
 Chapter Affiliations: